Revisiting transverse momentum broadening in dense QCD media: Relevance for phenomenology at current and future colliders

 Up to now, we have performed a theory guided selection of the parameters involved in the description of the medium in order to highlight the relevant region of interest.
-That is, in Section~\ref{sec:distribution-ioe} we have deliberately chosen small values of $\lambda$ as required by Moli\`ere's scheme or large values of $m_D$ in Section~\ref{sec:HT-GW} to better illustrate the contribution of higher orders in the twist expansion.
+That is, in Section~\ref{sec:distribution-ioe} we have deliberately chosen small values of $\lambda$ as required by Moli\`ere's scheme or large values of $m_D$ in Section~\ref{sec:HT-GW} to better illustrate the contribution of next-to-leading power terms.

-In what follows, we turn our attention to more realistic scenarios such as the ones being currently explored by LHC, RHIC together with the upcoming EIC.
+In what follows, we turn our attention to more realistic scenarios such as the ones being currently explored by LHC and RHIC together with the upcoming EIC.
 The relevant parameters for these three colliders are provided in Table~\ref{table:nonlin}.
-For a given value of the medium length, $L$, and its temperature, all parameters in this Table are uniquely determined.
-More concretely, $m_D$ is obtained through the leading order HTL formula mentioned in Section~\ref{sec:kinetic} and $Q_s^2$ is given by \eqn{eq:Qs-def} where $\hat q_0\!=\! n\!=\!3T^3/2$.
-In all three cases, we take the length of the medium to be $L\!=\!6$~fm roughly corresponding to the radius of both Pb and Au nuclei.
-For RHIC and LHC, we use the same temperature estimate as the one in~\cite{Feal:2019xfl}, while for EIC we select $\hat q_0L\!=\!0.6$~GeV$^2$, in the ballpark of~\cite{Liu:2018trl}.
-For completeness, we also quote the values of $\hat q$ and $\lambda$ in the last two columns of Table~\ref{table:nonlin}.
+For a given value of the medium length, $L$, and its temperature, all parameters in this table are uniquely determined.
+More concretely, $m_D$ is obtained through the leading order HTL formula mentioned in Section~\ref{sec:kinetic} and $Q_s^2$ is given by \eqn{eq:Qs-def} where $\hat q_0\!=\!18 \pi \alpha_s^2T^3$, where we take $\alpha_s=1/\pi$.
+In all three cases, we take the length of the medium to be $L\!=\!5$~fm roughly corresponding to the radius of both Pb and Au nuclei.
+For RHIC and LHC, we use the temperature estimates $T_{\rm RHIC}=220 \, {\rm MeV}$ and $T_{\rm LHC}=300 \, {\rm MeV}$, corresponding to an indicative average temperature for each setup in accordance with the values found in e.g.~\cite{Feal:2019xfl,new_exp_v_1,new_exp_v_2}.
+We also assume the medium can be described by the HTL model.
+Turning to the EIC case, the characteristic scale of the medium explored by the partonic probe is no longer the temperature, but the nucleon size that can be approximated as $1/\Lambda_{\rm QCD}$.
+This provides a natural value for the infra-red regulator in the GW model, i.e. $\mu=\Lambda_{\rm QCD}=200 \, {\rm MeV}$.
+Regarding $\hat{q}_0 L$, we make use of the Color Glass Condensate effective field theory to estimate its value following~\cite{Kolbe:2020tlq}, leading to $\hat{q}_0 L = 0.35 \, {\rm GeV}^2$.
+Note that this is in the ballpark of the value used in ~\cite{Liu:2018trl}.
+We consider in what follows quark jets with $C_R=C_F=\frac{4}{3}$.